 Rose earned the nickname "Charlie Hustle" for his playing style.
 Sprinting out routine ground balls and fly outs was common for Rose.
 In the 1970 All-Star Game, the Reds player singled off California Angels pitcher Clyde Wright in the 12th inning and later scored by trucking catcher Ray Fosse despite the game's outcome meaning next to nothing.
 Kids are taught from a young age to give 110-percent effort on every play, and Rose is the perfect embodiment of that.

-Baseball’s all-time hits leader collected 4,256 base knocks, played in 17 All-Star Games, won the National League MVP in 1973 (he just missed out on a second one finishing running up to St. Louis’ Bob Gibson in 1968) and three World Series titles.
+Baseball's all-time hits leader collected 4,256 base knocks, played in 17 All-Star Games, won the 1963 National League Rookie of the Year award, the National League MVP in 1973 (he just missed out on a second one finishing running up to St. Louis' Bob Gibson in 1968) and collected three World Series titles.